What is a vitrectomy?

 To begin with, small incisions are made into the sclera (white part of the eye) and the vitreous fluid is then removed with a needle.
 Instruments used in the procedure also include a fiber optic light and an irrigation cannula for suction.
 Once the vitreous fluid has been removed, the doctor will make any other necessary treatments that the eye needs and will then replace the vitreous fluid with saline or liquid silicone oil, depending on the pathology.
 The doctor may need to inject a tiny gas bubble into the eye to keep the retina in place.

-The operation usually lasts between one and two hours and, in some cases, further surgery may need to be performed, depending on the purpose of the operation.
+The operation usually lasts from 20 to 90 minutes and, in some cases, further surgery may need to be performed, depending on the purpose of the operation.

 Preparing for a vitrectomy